AlexRay2/dotfiles/README.md

-# NIXOS && HYPRLAND ⚡
+# ARCH && HYPRLAND ⚡

 **A minimal yet functional and aesthetic configuration for a daily-driver Linux desktop**
 ---